What does “mimi” mean in Japanese?

 - desu – です : an auxiliary verb used after a noun or adjective to make it polite.
 Probably, this is well known as a part of Japanese desu form.
 In the example, this is used after “suki” to make it sound polite.

 This is a typical usage of “mimi”.
-In the example, it works as a part of the noun phrase, “watashi no mimi”, which means ‘my ears’ in Japanese.
-When we want to say “ear” or “ears” in Japanese, this noun is the best choice.
+In this example, it works as a part of the noun phrase, “watashi no mimi”, which means ‘my ears’ in Japanese.
+When we want to mean an ‘ear’ or ‘ears’ in Japanese, this noun is always a very good option.

 watashi wa pan no mimi ga suki desu – 私はパンの耳が好きです (わたしはぱんのみみがすきです)